SETI/rms-opus/README.md

 ## Installation Guide

-- We have a [detailed installation guide](install.md) for installing locally
+-  For installing locally see the [detailed installation guide](install.md)

-- Our custom import pipeline for the Rings Node is in this [separate repo](https://github.com/basilleaf/opus_admin)
+-  A custom pipeline for the Rings Node data is in [a separate repo](https://github.com/basilleaf/opus_admin)

 ## Project Layout